 Cancellation/Trip Interruption Insurance:

-$925 CDN includes guiding and instruction, hostel accommodation, evening meals (dinner) and use of specialized group climbing gear.
+$1175 CDN includes guiding and instruction, hostel accommodation, evening meals (dinner), and the use of specialized group climbing gear.

-Not included: Canmore accommodation, Transportation, Gratuities & 5% Goods & Services Tax (GST).
+Not included: Breakfasts and lunches (an optional meal package can be purchased), Canmore accommodation, Transportation, Gratuities & 5% Goods & Services Tax (GST).

 Trip Cancellation Insurance is available through the Simpson Group.